benoitpas/js-doodles/README.md

 # js-doodles
-A couple of JS programs to get a feel of the language
+A couple of JS programs to get a feel of the language.